「」 Lingenic

 Hierarchical Separated Values

-HSV is both a file format (like CSV) and a streaming protocol.
-HSV is a carefully curated set of primary control codes standardized for modern use.
-In 1963, ASCII defined these characters for structured data (like JSON)—then we forgot about them and spent 60 years escaping quotes instead.
+HSV is both a file format (like CSV) and an RFC 20 conformant streaming protocol.
+A carefully curated set of ASCII control codes standardized for modern use.
+We forgot about control codes and spent 60 years escaping quotes instead.
 No escaping.
 No quotes.
-All of Unicode is valid data, and binary mode handles raw bytes.
-It streams, and parsing parallelizes trivially.
+All of Unicode is valid data.
+Parsing parallelizes trivially.

 CSV → 1 level (comma, quoting required)